dgpetrie/draft-petrie-vcon/vcon_charter.md

 ### Standards Track RFC Output

-  * Define a JSON based standard container and Media type to contain and/or reference conversational data including: call style metadata, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
+  * Define a JSON based standard container and Media type to contain and/or reference conversational data, including call style metadata, recordings, data exchanged or presented in the conversations, conversation analysis, transcriptions, translations and annotations
   * Define/specify the use of an existing mechanism for proving integrity and optionally authenticity of the conversation data
   * Define/specify the use of an existing mechanism for encrypting of the objects enclosed in the vCon conversation data container to provide privacy of the participants and/or confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties
   * Determine if there is need for defining media types and standard containers for some small set of analysis, annotation or transcription data